Undecidability of the Spectral Gap (full version): Unconstrained local Hilbert space dimension

-Following \textcite{Robinson}, we define the tiles in \cref{fig:RobinsonTM-tiles}, where colours are identified with labelled arrows, in such a way that matching colours are indicated by an arrow head abutting a tail with the same label.
+Following \textcite{Robinson}, we use the Wang tiles shown in \cref{fig:RobinsonTM-tiles}.
+For clarity, edges here are marked with labelled arrows rather than colours, and adjacent edges match if arrow heads abut arrow tails with the same label; clearly these tile markings can be identified with different colours to recover a set of standard Wang tiles.
 We denote the set of tiles by $\mathcal{K}$, which contains at most $K:=|\mathcal{K}|\leq 2+ (3|Q|+1)|S|$ elements.

-We will assume that the Turing machines is constructed such that, when running on the initially blank tape, its head never moves to the left of the starting cell.
-Note that this can be assumed without loss of generality, since every Turing machine can be simulated by one with this property by standard techniques, which amount to `folding' the tape and thereby doubling the tape alphabet.

 If the tile that appears in the bottom-left corner in \cref{fig:RobinsonTM-tiles}, which we denote by $\crossURblue$, is fixed in the bottom-left corner of an $L\times L$ lattice, then any valid tiling corresponds to the evolution of the Turing Machine on the blank tape up to time $L$, where time goes up in the vertical direction and each row of tiles corresponds to the total configuration (including the tape) of the Turing machine in two consecutive instants of time (represented by the bottom and upper edges of that row of tiles).
 Hence, \begin{enumerate}[label=(\arabic{*}).,ref=(\arabic{*})] \item There exists a valid tile completion for all $L\times L$ squares if and only if the Turing Machine, when running on an initially blank tape, does not halt. \item If such a tiling exists, then it is unique. \end{enumerate}